li116tao/New-pandas-users-summary/README.md

 # New-pandas-users-summary
 This is a summary of basic functions and concepts from pandas tutorial for new users, focusing on creating dataFrame, grouping, IO, lambda, selecting data and handling indexs etc the very necessity of using pandas.

-I first list the functions together to give a overview then trough an examples to illustrate application of the functions.
+I first list the functions together to give a overview :